 About Trivit-B Complex Injections

 - B complex injections can slightly sting during the injection.
-This is normal and the sensation should subside shortly after the injection is completed.
+This is normal, no reason to worry about and the sensation should subside shortly after the injection is completed.
 Those of you familiar with B12 injections will note this is uncharacteristic of vitamin B12 alone.
 The injection site can become red or slightly inflamed (red slight bump) afterward and this is nothing to be concerned over.

 - To lessen after effects from injection, gently massage the muscle at the injection site for 2-3 minutes and use the muscle for several minutes afterward.
 This helps to distribute the vitamins throughout your body.

 - B1 and B6 have a noticeable odor contributing to the odor of this B complex product and it is normal.

 - Do not inject if the contents are cloudy or contain particles.